SaumilMakkar/UML-501-ML/ML Project/ML-Project/PROJECT_REPORT.md

 - **Accuracy**: Machine learning models can process and analyze large volumes of text data more accurately than manual screening, reducing misclassification errors.

 - **Cost Reduction**: Automating the initial screening process can significantly reduce operational costs and free up HR professionals for more strategic tasks.

+- **Career Guidance**: Students and job seekers need personalized recommendations about which companies to apply to, which job platforms to use, expected salary ranges, and key skills to develop for their career path.

 This project aims to develop an intelligent system that leverages Natural Language Processing (NLP) and machine learning techniques to automatically categorize resumes into 25 distinct job domains, thereby streamlining the recruitment process and improving efficiency.